 Francesco Scavullo Portraits

 See more photographs on Sotheby’s Auctions, Francesco Scavullo portraits are compelling.
-The Sinatra-Pavarotti portrait below is an example of the variety of works.
+The Sinatra-Pavarotti portrait on the left is an example of the variety of works.

 See great photographs at Sotheby’s